mk1-project/highlights-cookbook/README.md

 When querying a large document, a promising approach is to simply use a long context LLM.
 However, popular frontier models may not fit the entire document in its context window, and also struggle with precision issues (e.g. they fail needle-in-a-haystack tests).

 We can solve this by first sending the large document to Highlights, which nativelty supports millions of tokens.
-Highlights then extracts the relevant sections and the results can be sent directly to another LLM for generation.
+Highlights then extracts the relevant sections and the results are sent directly to another LLM for generation.
 The entire process improves on speed (>10x) and cost compared to sending the entire document to a frontier LLM.

 [Try Single-Document Search on a Large Document (Border Act) →](examples/single_doc_search.ipynb)